An electrical engineering perspective on naturality in computational physics: Introduction

 Modelling the world directly utilizing macroscopic quantities, in some sense, avoids the tedious limit process that is inevitable in the differential description of the world \citep{Tonti2014}.
-Moreover, one can argue that macroscopic quantities are the ones closer to our true experience, since they are the ones closer to measurements: Instead of electric fields we measure voltages, and instead of electric current densities we measure electric currents, for example.\footnote{Of course, this is not to say that we are claiming anything about \emph{direct} measurability of any macroscopic quantity.} Hence, numerical methods starting from algebraic equations concerning macroscopic quantities, such as the cell method (CM) \citep{Tonti2001}, have been developed.
-The fundamental ideas leading to CM date back to Maxwell's notions of analogies between different physical theories and were articulated by Tonti in terms of Tonti diagrams \citep{Tonti1972}, \citep{Tonti1977}.\footnote{Continuing this path, now applied category theory can be seen as a pervasive effort of transporting analogous ideas formally between mathematics and science as well as between different fields of science.
-For some striking analogies articulated via categories, see e.g. \citep{Baez}.} CM does not require a model to be represented in terms of discretized differential equations to obtain a finite formulation suitable for computers, as it avoids the differential formulation altogether.
+Moreover, one can argue that macroscopic quantities are the ones closer to our true experience, since they are the ones closer to measurements: Instead of electric fields we measure voltages, and instead of electric current densities we measure electric currents, for example.\footnote{Of course, this is not to say that we are claiming anything about \emph{direct} measurability of any macroscopic quantity.} Numerical methods starting from algebraic equations concerning macroscopic quantities, such as the cell method \citep{Tonti2001}, represent this point of view.\footnote{The fundamental ideas leading to the cell method date back to Maxwell's notions of analogies between different physical theories and were articulated by Tonti in terms of Tonti diagrams \citep{Tonti1972}, \citep{Tonti1977}.
+Continuing this path, now applied category theory can be seen as a pervasive effort of transporting analogous ideas formally between mathematics and science as well as between different fields of science.
+For some striking analogies articulated via categories, see e.g. \citep{Baez}.} The cell method does not present a model in terms of discretized differential equations to obtain a finite formulation suitable for computers, rather requiring \emph{algebraic} equations to hold for all geometric entities of relevance in a continuous space before discretization.
+Methods such as the cell method, or the finite integration technique (FIT) \citep{Weiland}\footnote{Even though FIT explicitly considers physical variables as integrals of \emph{field} quantities, one is still effectively dealing with the physics macroscopically to begin with.
+Hence, we consider FIT a close relative of the cell method.
+FIT indeed started off dubbed as a FDTD-like method but was later explicitly set in a more geometric setting by Weiland \citep{Weiland96}.} are sometimes called \emph{directly discrete methods} as they would \emph{seem} to provide a discrete formulation in a more direct sense than FEM.
+Ultimately, however, such discretization methods lack a rigorous framework for error analysis.